Alex-Hamblin/ComputerGraphicsFinalExam/README.md

 For the scrolling texture, I used it as a background element to have a more dynamic skybox, instead of just a still image in the background, it will move over time.
 The scrolling texture works by changing the vector2 position of the texture on the object by _Time, a built in unity function.
+This also uses a custom texture that I have created for this project.

 _ScrollX *= _Time;